About this register

 If approved, your name will be recorded on the Register of Approved Overseas Auditors and Associations of Accountants along with:

-- A unique identifier (a 3-digit number prefixed by OASN or OAUD)
+- A unique identifier (prefixed by OASN or OAUD).

 - Any other prescribed information.

-When granting an approval, the Registrar can impose conditions.
+The Registrar may impose conditions on an approval.
 For example, restrictions on the ability of an approved association to recognise its members, or conditions that impose limits or restrictions on the types of audits that a person approved may carry out.

 Ongoing compliance